-Amr Salama has directed two feature films, (On A Day Like Today) in 2008 and (Asmaa; Inspired by True Events) in 2011 and (Excuse my French) in 2014.
+Amr Salama directed two feature films, (On A Day Like Today) in 2008 and (Asmaa; Inspired by True Events) in 2011 and (Excuse my French) in 2014.
 He also co-directed the feature documentary (Tahrir 2011: The Good, The Bad & The Politician) directing the third segment, The Politician.
 He is now shooting his third feature film (Excuse my French.)

 Asmaa has been awarded 18 international, Arab and Egyptian awards after its worldwide premier at the Abu Dhabi International Film Festival, where it won the award for Best Arab Director in the New Horizons competition.
 The film premiered in Europe at the London International Film Festival and has participated in several international and local film festivals.